 In Greek mythology, apples were associated with the healing god Apollo, perhaps the source for the modern-day adage that an apple a day keeps the doctor away.

 In medieval times, physicians were taught that cooked apples could relieve bowel, lung, and nervous system disturbances.
 The custom of serving fresh fruit, particularly apples, at the end of a meal arose because of the favorable effects on digestion attributed to them by the physicians Hippocrates and Galen.
 Plus, apple juice was one of the earliest prescribed antidepressants.

 Apples give your child a healthy dose of pectin

-Apples shine in antioxidant phytochemicals
+Apples shine in antioxidants

-Research suggests that natural antioxidants like these could be even more effective than vitamin supplements.
-Cornell University researchers, for example, have found that the amount of fresh apple extract from a medium apple with skin provides the antioxidant activity equal to 1,500 milligrams of vitamin C. Using colon cancer cells treated with apple extract, the scientists found that cell proliferation was inhibited in vitro.
+Research suggests that natural antioxidants could be even more effective than vitamin supplements.
+Cornell University researchers, for example, have found that the amount of fresh apple extract from a medium apple with skin provides antioxidant activity equal to 1,500 milligrams of vitamin C. Using colon cancer cells treated with apple extract, the scientists found that cell proliferation was inhibited in vitro.
 The researchers also tested the apple extract against human liver cancer cells and again found inhibition of the growth of those cells.

 To get the most benefit, don’t peel your apples.
 Quercetin is found only in the skin.

 Boron is essential to your child because it helps harden their bones.
 Strong bones aid in preventing osteoporosis later in life, according to the University of Pittsburgh.
 Boron is also needed to build muscle and improve muscle coordination and cognitive skills.

 Apples are relatively cheap when purchased in season, and they’re versatile.
 Most children enjoy apples, so give your kids a nutritious and delicious snack that will keep them healthy now and into adulthood.